-You see all these fractures would have different clinical diagnosis and treatment.
+You see all these fractures would have different clinical diagnoses and treatments.

 A fracture from a fall would need an x-ray and a splint or surgery.

-Osteoporosis would need x-ray, bone density scan and drugs to strengthen the bones.
+Osteoporosis would need an x-ray, bone density scan, and drugs to strengthen the bones.
 It may also need surgery.

-Stress fracture which is a small fracture that happens over a period of time.
-Usually caused by overuse and repetitive actions are common in sports and at work.
+Stress fracture, is a small fracture that happens over a period of time.
+Usually caused by overuse and repetitive actions, common in sports and at work.

 How To Differentiate Work-Related Musculoskeletal Disorders